chrisjstevenson/docker-oracle-nightwatch/README.md

 Sample configuration on how to use oracle-xe-11g and docker to create short-run testing configurations.
 I'm using selenium, nightwatch, and mocha for end-to-end testing.

+#### Prerequisites
+Follow the installation directions for oracledb and the oracle client drivers.

 #### Running the tests

 To run locally without using compose